-This farm has training and procedures in place Training & procedures Notes: in place

-On-farm control of livestock treatment records (CRITICAL)

-- All livestock treatments must be recorded and all livestock that have been treated must be identified.
+► This farm has training and procedures in place Notes: Training & procedures in place] On-farm control of livestock treatment records (CRITICAL) All livestock treatments must be recorded and all livestock that have identified.
 This is critical.

-- To ensure comprehensive trace-back, ALL treatment records shall be permanent and be recorded at the time of treatment.
-If treatment is recorded on a whiteboard, they are to be transferred to a permanent record within 24 hrs and include the following:

-- o Treatment date

-- o Reason for treatment

-- Animal ID or group and location/Quarter treated

-- Name of drug or chemical used

-- Use-by date and batch number of chemical

-- Supplier of drug or treatment

-- Application rate and method

-- Withholding period for milk and meat

-- Calving date (Dry off date)

-- Export slaughter intervals

-- Who applied the drug/chemical.

-- The farm must use:

-- the Stock Treatment Record, OR

-- the Mastitis Treatment Record supplied by BCL located in the Bega Cheese Ltd on farm Quality Assurance Monitoring Book, OR

-- equivalent records that contain all information required above including the rolling stocktake (see example in the Bega Cheese Ltd on Farm Quality Assurance Monitoring Book)

-Acceptable methods for recording treatments include:
+To ensure comprehensive trace-back, ALL treatment records shall be at the time of treatment.
+If treatment is recorded on a whiteboard a permanent record within 24 hrs and include the following: Treatment date Reason for treatment Animal ID or group and location/Quarter treated Name of drug or chemical used Use-by date and batch number of chemical Supplier of drug or treatment Application rate and method Withholding period for milk and meat Calving date (Dry off date) Export slaughter intervals Who applied the drug/chemical.
+The farm must use: the Stock Treatment Record, OR the Mastitis Treatment Record supplied by BCL located farm Quality Assurance Monitoring Book, OR equivalent records that contain all information require stocktake (see example in the Bega Cheese Ltd on Farm Monitoring Book) Acceptable methods for recording treatments include: to permanent and be recorded l, they are to be transferred to lin the Bega Cheese Ltd on d above including the rolling in Quality Assurance Treatment book O Daily diary 7 The farm uses a Stock Treatment Record, or the Mastitis Treatment Record, or an alternative acceptable method for recording treatments.
+Describe recording system: Acceptable treatment records in place